polkadot-java/api/README.md

 Query of state -- 100%
 Methods to retrieve system info -- 100%

-C.timestamp function corresponding to Storage, Extrinsics. -- 100%
+B.timestamp function corresponding to Storage, Extrinsics. -- 100%

-D.type, including Primitive types, Substrate types, Codec types, RPC types, Derived types  -- 100%
+C.type, including Primitive types, Substrate types, Codec types, RPC types, Derived types  -- 100%

 There are some other high level interface to be finished.